 In addition to conventional academic publications, she writes actively for diverse unconventional &/ non-academic contexts, including Allegralaboratory.net, which she co-created and edited in 2013-2018 (with Julie Billaud).
 Miia Halme-Tuomisaari regularly holds scholarly talks and visiting lectures, having taught at the university level since 2003.
 In addition, she talks at more unconventional contexts including art-science events, particularly of new publication modes and scholarly social media.

 Miia Halme-Tuomisaari is active in searching for new expressive modes for scholarly work, resulting among others in the creation of Allegra Lab Hki (with Taina Tuori & Reetta Toivanen).
 In 2015 she was involved in the launching of the Finnish-language AntroBlogi.fi, acting as the project director for funds allocated by Kone Foundation in 2017-2018.
-In 2016-2018 she directed a project for a new online portal Tutkitusti.fi.
+In 2019-2023 she directs the Kone Foundation funded project for a new online portal Tutkitusti.fi.
 In 2016-2018 she was board member of the foundation for the Helinä Rautavaara Ethnographic Museum.
 She was a board member of the Finnish Anthropological Society in 2015-2018, and in 2019 was elected into the Executive Committee of the European Association of Social Anthropologists (2019-2020).

 Miia documents her path as a scholar and joins ongoing societal debates via her numerous (public) social media accounts, including Facebook, Twitter and in particular her instagram account @observari.